czardien/beautiful-bundlifier/README.md

 	* `/lib/errors.py` which contains bundlify specific errors,
 	* `/lib/hypervisor.py` which contains the bulk of the logic for coming with bundles from notifications defined as an abstract class with different implementations

-* `/notebooks` contains all jupyter notebooks which help with visualisation and interpretation:
+* `/notebooks` contains jupyter notebooks which help with visualisation and interpretation.
+Those include valuable insights into this exercise: [here](https://github.com/czardien/beautiful-notifications-bundler/blob/master/notebooks/notifications.ipynb).
-	* `/notebooks/notifications.ipynb` contains draft of early visualisation of our `notifications.csv` data sample,
-	* `/notebooks/bundles.ipynb` contains visualisation and interpretation based on our `bundles.csv` results.

 * `/tests` contains all unit tests written in pytest